 My devices' connections are flapping

 As a first step, it is necessary to find out if the flapping is being experienced by the customers as well.
 If they are getting outages of internet service, then UISP is reporting the actual status just as it should.
-If customers report stable connection then the flapping is most likely caused by devices having issues connecting to the UISP server correctly.
+If customers report stable connection then the flapping is most likely caused by devices having issues connecting to the UISP console correctly.
 The two most common reasons for that are network issues and overload.

-- How to verify if it's a network issue: SSH into one of the flapping devices and run at least one hour long ping pointed to the hostname of the UISP server.
-Save the ping's outcome and check if there is any packet loss and/or latency over 400ms.
+- How to verify if it's a network issue: SSH into one of the flapping devices and run at least one hour long ping pointed to the hostname of the UISP console.
+Save the ping's output and check if there is any packet loss and/or latency over 400ms.
 If there is any packet loss or high latency then the flapping is caused by the network instability.
 For the UISP Cloud instances, please contact us as described in the Overview of this article, and in the Description let us know where the flapping devices are located (the country is sufficient).

-- How to verify if it's an overload issue: Check both the UISP server and the device for CPU and RAM load.
+- How to verify if it's an overload issue: Check both the UISP console and the device for CPU and RAM load.
 For the UISP Cloud instances, please contact us as described in the Overview of this article, and in the Description let us know we need to check the load on the server.
 The device can be checked with the

 It is also possible that the restart of the UISP will help.
 For self-hosted UISP instances, the restart can be done via CLI command, and for UISP Cloud users, there is an option to visit the UISP Cloud Access Portal and click on the restart button at the bottom of the screen.

 For all advanced network features, UISP needs to know which IP address should be suspended/shaped.
 It is possible to check if the UISP knows that IP by opening the